gpvicomm/gpvicomm-android/README.md

 Note: the app require an [Android SDK](https://developer.android.com/studio/index.html) and [Gradle](https://gradle.org/) to build and run.

-### Building and Running the HSBCStore
+### Building and Running the GpVicommStore

-Before you can run the HSBCStore application, you need to provide it with your HSBC Credentials and a Sample Backend.
+Before you can run the GpVicommStore application, you need to provide it with your GpVicomm Credentials and a Sample Backend.

-1. If you don't have any Credentials yet, please ask your contact on HSBC Team for it.
+1. If you don't have any Credentials yet, please ask your contact on GpVicomm Team for it.
 2. Head to https://github.com/gpvicomm/example-java-backend and click "Deploy to Heroku" ( you may have to sign up for a Heroku account as part of this process).
-Provide your HSBC Server Credentials `SERVER_APP_CODE` and  `SERVER_APP_KEY` fields under 'Env'.
+Provide your GpVicomm Server Credentials `SERVER_APP_CODE` and  `SERVER_APP_KEY` fields under 'Env'.
 Click "Deploy for Free".
 3. Open the project on Android Studio.
-4. Replace the `CLIENT_APP_CODE` and `CLIENT_APP_KEY` constants in Constants.java with your own
+4. Replace the `CLIENT_APP_CODE` and `CLIENT_APP_KEY` constants in Constants.java with your own GpVicomm Client Credentials.
-   HSBC Client Credentials.
 5. Replace the `BACKEND_URL` variable in the Constants.java file with the app URL Heroku provides you with (e.g. "https://my-example-app.herokuapp.com")
 6. Run the Project.

 Important Note: if you only have one APP_CODE, please asume that it's your `SERVER_APP_CODE`.
-So you need to ask your contact on HSBC Team for your `CLIENT_APP_CODE`.
+So you need to ask your contact on GpVicomm Team for your `CLIENT_APP_CODE`.

 ===================

-El SDK Android de pagos HSBC Global Payments es una biblioteca que permite a los desarrolladores conectarse fácilmente al API de tarjetas de Crédito de HSBC.
+El SDK Android de pagos GpVicomm Global Payments es una biblioteca que permite a los desarrolladores conectarse fácilmente al API de tarjetas de Crédito de GpVicomm.

 ## Instalación